cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 Before you run the vagrant commands, some environment variables need to be set.

-- MANAGER_BLUEPRINTS_BRANCH - The manager blueprint manager you want to use to bootstrap with.
+- MANAGER_BLUEPRINTS_BRANCH - The manager blueprint branch you want to use to bootstrap with.
 - CLOUDIFY_SOURCE_FOLDER - Path to a folder on your host that contains the cloudify source code projects.

 Vagrant will fail with an appropriate error message if any of these are not set.